mschuchard/linter-ansible-linting/README.md

 Linter-Ansible-Linting aims to provide functional and robust Ansible-Lint linting functionality within Atom.

+### Atom Editor Sunset Updates

+`apm` was discontinued prior to the sunset by the Atom Editor team.
+Therefore, the installation instructions are now as follows:

+- Locate the Atom packages directory on your filesystem (normally at `<home>/.atom/packages`)
+- Retrieve the code from this repository either via `git` or the Code-->Download ZIP option in Github.
+- Place the directory containing the repository's code in the Atom packages directory.

+Additionally, this package is now in maintenance mode.
+All feature requests and bug reports in the Github repository issue tracker will receive a response, and possibly also be implemented.
+However, active development on this package has ceased.

 ### Installation
 Ansible-Lint >= 5.0.0 is required to be installed before using this.
 If you need support for >= 3.5.0 and < 5.0.0, then please downgrade to version 1.7.1 of this package.
 The Linter and Language-Ansible or Language-Ansible-Advanced Atom packages are also required.
 Note also that Ansible-Lint 5 is slower than previous releases, and more time is therefore needed to display linting information.